cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 My first approach was to take the simplest possible model with a single dense layer to test the tool chain and to become acquainted with Keras.
 Once I got it working I replaced it with the "Nvidia" architecture presented in Udacity chapter 14 "Even More Powerful Network".

+That architecture was chosen because it represents a classical example of convolution networks that should be immune to image transformations like light scaling, rotation, flipping.
+The network should learn the meaning of features instead of just remembering pixel values.

 My model consists of a convolution neural network with 5 layers having kernel sizes 5x5 and 3x3 and depths between 24 and 64 (model.py lines 145-163).

 As the information goes through the network the learned features should be getting more general with every next layer.